haletothewood/craftercoder.com/src/markdown-pages/open-closed-principle.md

 Now this is a very simplistic example and this prinicple was more defined within a module or package scope.
 For an excellent take on how OCP applies on a higher level I recommend reading [this post](https://blog.cleancoder.com/uncle-bob/2014/05/12/TheOpenClosedPrinciple.html) from Uncle Bob.

-Next up from me is the Liskov Substituion Principle.
+Next up from me is the Liskov Substitution Principle.